AjayArumugam07/Tic-Tac-Toe/README.md

 ```
 4. The container should now be up and running.
 Look at the API documentation below to see what http requests you can send.

+<a name="api"></a>
 # API Documentation
 READ BEFORE TESTING ENDPOINTS:
 1. The server is only configured for http.
 Since it is only in development, it has not been configured with SSL yet.
 Therefore when sending a request to an endpoint use http://localhost:8000/<Rest-of-URL>.
 2. The SQL DB starts up with data pre seeded.
-Therefore, the database contains 1 game object, two player objects, and 2 move objects at the starting before any endpoints are called.
+Therefore, the database already contains 1 Game object, two Player objects, and 2 Move objects at the starting before any endpoints are called.
 This is purely for development purposes and will be removed in production.
 3. To easily test all endpoints, download Postman and follow the API documentation in the next section.

+<a name="end1"></a>
 # Endpoint 1
 ## Purpose
 This endpoint allows user to create a new game